 Hi i'm Palash Shah!
-I'm currently working at Roboflow (YC20) as one of their first engineering hires.
-There, I'm building computer vision tools for tens of thousands of developers.
+Most recently, I worked at Roboflow (YC20) as one of their first engineering hires.
+There, I built computer vision tools for tens of thousands of developers.

 Before, I built a collection of ML tools with Paraglide.
 Through this, I won the Pioneer Tournament and will be participating in their accelerator in the near future.